msse-2022-bootcamp/lessons/group/group2.md

 These tasks are of varying difficulty, but remember that you can work together as a team.

 ## Task 1 - Exploring the LJ Potential and Cutoffs
 Use your `calculate_LJ` function to calculate the Lennard Jones potential energy for a range of distances, `r`, from `r = 0.1` to `r = 5` in increments of `0.1`.
 Create a plot of this data (you will need to set the y limit to see anything meaningful.
 Remember from class that the minimum of this function will occur at `r=1` and will be equal to -1).
+You may only use modules and functions which are contained in the Python standard library to answer this question.

 Most often when we are running a simulation with pairwise potentials, we will use something called a `cutoff distance`.
 This is a distance after which the interaction energy between two particles is not calculated and is assumed to be zero.
 This can lessen computational time significantly, since the energy calculation has to be performed for fewer particles.

 A common cutoff distance is $$3 \sigma$$.

-Create a Jupyter notebook named `lastname_firstname_task1` and write your answer to the questions in a markdown cell.
-You will have to write code to answer the question:

 1. Do you agree with this choice of cutoff?
 Why or why not?
 Justify your answer with numbers.

+Create a Jupyter notebook named `lastname_firstname_task1` and write your code for the coding challenge in a code cell and your answer to the question in a markdown cell.

 ## Task 2 - Tail Correction
 Truncating interactions using a cutoff removes contribution to the potential energy that might be non-negligible.
 The tail correction for our system makes a correction for use of the cutoff.
 We only have to calculate this once at the start of our simulation.
 The formula is:

 $$ U_{tail} = \frac{8 \pi N^2}{3 V} \epsilon \sigma^3
 	\left[\frac{1}{3} \left(\frac{\sigma}{r_c} \right)^9